oleksiikartashovde-glitch/AISA-11.1---BCIO/docs/REFERENCE_UserGuide.md

 ### BPMS

-In this bot, BPMS is a non-standard term specific to this runtime.
-It refers to the eight BCIO sub-ontology modules that form the intervention-description layer.
-The abbreviation follows the first letter of each module name:
+BPMS is a non-standard term specific to this runtime.
+It refers to the core behaviour-design space used in AISA 11.1.
+The abbreviation follows the first letter of the grouped module names:

-- B = Behaviour + BCT (Behaviour Change Technique)
+* **B** = Behaviour, BCT (Behaviour Change Technique)
-- P = Population
+* **P** = Population
-- M = Mechanisms of Action + Mode of Delivery
+* **M** = Mechanisms of Action, Mode of Delivery
-- S = Source + Setting + Style of Delivery
+* **S** = Setting, Source, Style of Delivery

-These eight modules are fully published on bciosearch.org.
-In practical work, final solution breakdown is carried out across all 13 modules — BPMS plus the five DREFS modules (Dose, Reach, Engagement, Fidelity, Schedule).
+These modules form the core behaviour-design layer used before and alongside downstream design-support logic.
+In practical work, final structured analysis is carried out across all 13 modules — the BPMS layer plus the five DREFS modules (Dose, Reach, Engagement, Fidelity, Schedule).

-In practical work, final solution breakdown is carried out across **all 13 modules**, not reduced to only one or two end-stage boxes.
+In this guide, BPMS is treated as runtime-specific operational shorthand.
+It is not an official BCIO term and should not be treated as ontology doctrine.

 ### DREFS

 **DREFS** is a non-standard term specific to this bot.
-It is the gap-analysis layer used to explain why target behaviour was or was not achieved.
+It is the intervention-gap layer used to explain why target behaviour was or was not achieved.

 DREFS is not a published framework.
 It is an **author-built codification assembled from the internal ontology**.
 Every term in DREFS has a real ontology ID from BCIO, GO, MeSH, APA, iSci, ADDICTO, MF, MFOEM, or other loaded ontologies.
 There are no free labels.

+Within runtime use, DREFS has a fixed position: after target-behaviour identification and gap detection, and before downstream layers such as COM-B, TDF, APEASE, and full redesign support.

 DREFS consists of 5 modules:

-- **D** = Dose
+* **D** = Dose
-- **R** = Reach
+* **R** = Reach
-- **E** = Engagement
+* **E** = Engagement
-- **F** = Fidelity
+* **F** = Fidelity
-- **S** = Schedule
+* **S** = Schedule

+In this guide, DREFS is treated as runtime-specific intervention-gap codification.
+It is not official BCIO doctrine.

 ### DREFS term counts from the index